 - Pinch of cayenne pepper

-- To assemble tacos: place desired amount of fish, broken up slightly, lengthwise in the middle of your tortilla.
-Depending on the size of your fillet, each one can usually make 2-3 tacos.
+To assemble tacos: place desired amount of fish, broken up slightly, lengthwise in the middle of your tortilla.
 Top fish with desired toppings and serve.

 Want more quick and easy dinner ideas?
-Check out the amazing recipes on these blogs:
+Check these out:

 - Greek Dogs by Supper For a Steal